aws-samples/ec2-spot-interrupter-cli/README.md

 ## Getting started

 To use this tool, you will need AWS credentials configured.
 Take a look at the [AWS CLI configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#config-settings-and-precedence) for details on the various ways to configure credentials.

-An easy way to try out the ec2-instance-interrupter CLI is to populate the following environment variables with your AWS API credentials.
+Populate the following environment variables with your AWS API credentials.

 ```bash
 export AWS_ACCESS_KEY_ID="..."